How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Network response to dilation rotation

 \subsection{Limitations of the spectral response profile fitting}

 In the first part of the spectral response fitting process, a gridsearch is performed to find the peak response.
 In the subsequent fitting process, three response lines are generated by varying either $F$, $f_{t}$, or $\theta$, whilst keeping $\varphi$ constant.
 This method only allows the measurement of the relative attenuation in amplitude with respect to the peak response $\hat{r}_0$.
 This is sufficient for translation, which can be defined as a single constant phase Gaussian in the 3D frequency spectrum and thus produces a Gaussian in response.
 However, it is insufficient for other more complex motion types.
-In this section, we convolve translating plane waves with dilation, rotation, and occlusion filters to simulate their response.

 Due to the ReLU activation function, the dot product of two translating plane waves at the same frequency, which are more than or equal to 90 degrees out-of-phase, is zero.
-To determine which frequency components of dilation, rotation, and occlusion are more than 90 degrees out of phase, the Discrete Fourier Transform (DFT) \cite{Bracewell1986} is used to transform a simulated space-time signal to a representation in the frequency domain.
-The DFT is defined as:

-where $k\frac{2\pi}{N}$ is the $k$-th discrete frequency, and $N$ the total length of the discrete signal.
-When the discrete signal is real, the DFT of the signal will result in a complex number:

-where the magnitude is denoted by $A$ and the phase value by $\varphi$.
 Note that a convolution in the space-time domain equals to multiplication in the frequency domain according to the convolution theorem\cite{Bracewell1986}.
 Because we evaluate the convolution response only at discrete frequencies of $k$ integer multiples along the $f_x$, $f_y$, and $f_t$ axis, only a single frequency component of the Fourier-transformed translating plane wave $S$ will contain power\footnote{Not taking into account the complex conjugate component.}.
 Then, if we define the $k$-th frequency component of $S$ as the complex vector $\mathbf{p}$, and the $k$-th frequency component of the Fourier transformation of the filter to be analyzed as $\mathbf{q}$, the phase difference between these two complex vectors is defined as the angle $\psi$ and given by:

 where the maximum value of $\psi$ is $\pi$, and values of $\psi\geq\pi/2$ result in a zero response due to the ReLU in Eq. \ref{eq:fitgab}.